alexkarezin/jabref-wiki/Releasing-a-new-Version.md

 4. Create a release commit
   `git commit -m "Release v3.4"`

 ## Do Release

 1. `git tag v3.4`
 2. `git push origin v3.4`
 3. Download binaries from CircleCI

 ## Test Release

-At least, quickly check if contents in __Help - About JabRef__ are properly replaced.
+1. At least, quickly check if contents in __Help - About JabRef__ are properly replaced.

+## Release to Ubuntu Store

+1. In case everything works fine, push master (having the tag)
+2. Then, travis builds the `snap` file.
+3. Wait until travis succeeds.
+4. Go to https://dashboard.snapcraft.io/dev/snaps/7999/ and release the master branch version

 ## Prepare for next version

 1. `CHANGELOG.md`
   - At the beginning of the file:
     ```md